 The Wall Mount

 Wall mounted bathroom vanities are a good option in a small bathroom as well.
-This Marina Vanity is a ridiculously lean 16 inches wide, and as the name implies, is inspired by the compact sinks you’d find on a small ship or sailboat.
-The design is supremely minimal, with a counter that’s taken up almost entirely by the sink, and an offset faucet that means the vanity itself is less than 11 inches deep.
-Having this vanity is basically like installing a little cubby on the wall that happens to accommodate tooth brushing and hand washing.
+This Pulito Vanity is a ridiculously lean 16 inches wide, with a design inspired by the compact sinks you’d find on a small ship or sailboat.
+The vanity is supremely minimal.
+The counter is taken up entirely by the sink, with an offset faucet that makes it possible to squish the vanity itself down to less than 9″ deep.
+This vanity is basically like installing a cubby on the wall that happens to accommodate tooth brushing and hand washing.
 It takes up virtually no space – you’d even have trouble grazing it if you walked past.

-To maximize your storage space, look for a wall mounted vanity that either has a vessel sink or a thick porcelain vanity top with an integrated sink.
+To maximize your storage space, look for a wall mounted vanity with either a vessel sink or an integrated sink.
 It might seem like a small cosmetic change, but having a sink that sits entirely on top of the vanity rather than being recessed into it will help maximize the amount of usable storage space inside, which is crucial in vanities that are this small.
-I particularly like this Catalina Vanity from RonBow, which can be modified to use either type of sink, and has an open cubbie-style front that makes it easy to access your toiletries.
+I particularly like this Adour Vanity, which has both a cabinet and a drawer despite its lean appearance.

 The Corner Vanity

-This is one of the very few exceptions to the 20 inch or under rule of this list, but it’s for a good reason.
-I love a good corner bathroom vanity in a small bathroom, because they take advantage of the least usable space, minimizing the footprint of your vanity while providing the maximum amount of storage.
-As a bonus, the angle of corner vanities like this Carlton Vanity from Xylem orients you so the space feels wider and you have a little more elbow room.
-While technically this vanity is 37 inches wide, it’s sliced diagonally to half of what an ordinary vanity would be, and definitely deserves a spot among the best small bathroom vanities.
+I love a good corner bathroom vanity in a small bathroom.
+They take advantage of the least usable space, minimizing your vanity’s footprint while providing the maximum amount of storage.
+As a bonus, the angle of corner vanities orients you so the space feels wider, giving you extra elbow room.
+Already a lean 18″ wide, this vanity is sliced diagonally to take up even less space.
+That makes it functionally one of the smallest vanities on this list.

 The Oldie But Goodie